drew-bell/thumbs/README.txt

 ICC profiles and EXIF are removed from the scaled file.
 This was done on purpose to achieve a smaller file size for web galleries.
 I may add the ability to retain them in the future.

-If the input image has Adobe1998 as it's colour profile, it is converted to sRGB using the littleCMS library/Framework (NOT INCLUDED)
+If the input image has Adobe1998 as it's colour profile, it is converted to sRGB using the littleCMS library/Framework (NOT INCLUDED).
+This feature is in beta.

 Scaling is done using the Lanczos5 filter provided by Apple.
 This is their "High quality resize" filter.